ragi19/Mihrab-AI-Agent/README.md

 ## Acknowledgments

 - Thanks to all the LLM providers for their amazing models
 - Inspired by LangChain, AutoGPT, and other agent frameworks
+- Named after the mihrab, the niche in a mosque that indicates the direction of prayer, symbolizing guidance and direction